EdenWise/hjcrc/hjcrc.md

 I am one of the people that lacked knowing what these sides were doing and got used by a side as a puppet.
 Because of this many things in my life are worked directly against as part of a battle.
 The focus is the battle and I am overlooked of how this affects my life.
 I have been here all my life and have been forcibly removed from civilization.
 During all this time I have tried to figure out what is going on.
 To make this document believable this is all I can say right now.

+Why do I know this and few others do?
+Because when I began to worry about my life (yes, it got that bad) I was forced to learn to survive.

 ## The Source of Research

 The primary source I use is the Bible.
 It is the most read book in the world.
 Though the Bible is largely instructions for the Judeo-Christians on how to implement their religion, it does contain some basic history on how the religion was formed.
 Why is the Bible important?
 Any lasting representation requires a feeling of disclosure that is obliging.
 These religions promote the Bible to be that---it makes them feel that they have been upfront with civilization.
 Its very publication makes many in modern civilization feel it means to be honest.
 It is pre-dominantly what I use as proof.
 The details found in the Bible (isolated pieces of a large puzzle) once put together help decipher how these religions effect modern civilization.
 To say it is "fair disclosure" though is false.
 Because it tells only part of the "Secret of Heaven", and other things, it falls short of that standard.